ydarbleoj/ring-attention-energy/docs/data_architecture_plan.md

 2. **Validate Architecture**: Test with your 7-day dataset
 3. **Scale Gradually**: Add one month of data, then expand
 4. **Optimize**: Profile performance, add caching where needed

-This gives you a robust foundation that can scale from test data to production ML training while maintaining data quality and performance.